DreamPurchaseZnz/Linux_command/README.md

 #### conclusion
 ```
 Linux grep command options	Description
 -i  Ignore case distinctions on Linux and Unix
 -w  Force PATTERN to match only whole words
 -v  Select non-matching lines
 -n  Print line number with output lines
 -h  Suppress the Unix file name prefix on output
 -r  Search directories recursivly on Linux
 -R  Just like -r but follow all symlinks
 -l  Print only names of FILEs with selected lines
 -c  Print only a count of selected lines per FILE
 --color	Display matched pattern in colors
+-f  file : Takes patterns from file, one per line.
 ```